 Why has this novel continued to be regarded as magic?

 A little of its interest (but only a little) comes from the circumstances of its writing.
 It was the first and only novel of young Alain-Fournier (pseudonym of Henri-Alban Fournier, 1886-1914).
 It was published one year before he was killed fighting on the Meuse, in September 1914, in the opening stages of the First World War.
 He was only 27.
 Surviving photographs of him show a very handsome, schoolboyish face.
 So in one sense he’s like a French Rupert Brooke figure – the promising and beautiful young man killed and mourned at a time when people were only beginning to get used to long casualty lists.
-He’s also a wonderful case of the literary “oncer” – the writer whose one and only novel becomes a classic (like Emily Bronte’s Wuthering Heights; like Raymond Radiguet’s Le Diable au Corps).
+He’s also a wonderful case of the literary “oncer” – the writer whose one and only novel becomes a classic (like Emily Bronte’s Wuthering Heights; like Raymond Radiguet, who wrote much more but is basically remembered only for Le Diable au Corps).